-As with any significant process change and equipment purchase, it is important to be able to justify the in order to move forward with the expense.
+As with any significant process change and equipment purchase, it is important to be able to justify the decision in order to move forward with the expense.
 Here we review some of those factors that help make the Business Case for Induction Heating.

 REDUCE ENERGY COSTS